gambry/behat-contexts/README.md

 This package extends the basic contexts and step definitions provided with Mink and Drupal contexts.
 Additionally creates an HTML dump and a Screenshot on a failure, make debugging easier.

+##How to Install
+composer require gambry/behat-contexts:*
+composer update

+##How to use

 You'll find these additional definitions: